 Whether you feel that it’s right or wrong is immaterial: it’s how it is.

+So ranting and raving about how “people want your email”, or how it’s not spam so the ISPs “should” deliver it, will get you nowhere.
+Or, more to the point, it will get your email nowhere.
 Like it or not, your email is a guest at the ISP.
 You wouldn’t expect to be welcome if you pounded on someone’s door and demanded to be let in, would you?
-In the same way, your email will be much more welcome – and likely to get where you want it – if you use email manners.
+In the same way, your email will be much more welcome, and likely to get where you want it, if you use email manners.

 In a way you can think of the email certification and deliverability services like us as charm school for your email. :-)